 Criterion 2.6.
 The Organization through engagement with workers shall have mechanisms for resolving grievances and for providing fair compensation to workers for loss or damage to property, occupational

-Indicator 2.6.1 A dispute resolution process is in place
+Indicator 2.6.1.Z An effective documented dispute\ resolution process is developed in consultation with workers.